Why do Cast Iron Boilers Leak/Crack?

 Cast Iron Hot water boilers

-I will address the hot water boilers first.
-Hot water boilers will expand and contract as the boiler heats and cools.
-A slow expansion and contraction is not a problem for cast iron.
-When the expansion and contraction is rapid that is a problem which can cause push nipple and gasket leaks or stress cracks.
-This happens when hot water returns to a cold boiler or cold water returns to a hot boiler.
-On residential applications the larger problem is normally cold water entering a hot boiler.
-The two major flow problems are extremely cold water entering the boiler or cool water entering the boiler at a high flow rate.
-The rapid and constant movement may also cause undo wear on the push nipples or gaskets.
-The ideal section movement is slow due to gradual temperature changes.
-Another reason for stress cracks or thermal stress would be an oversized boiler which causes quick iron movement as the water heats quickly, cools down during normal operation and fires to heat up quickly again.
-This happens with oversized boilers multiple times on a thermostat run cycle and hundreds of times a winter.
-This causes more wear on push nipples and gaskets, also more stress on the cast iron sections.
+First, hot water boilers will be addressed.
+Hot water boilers expand and contract as they heat and cool.
+Slow expansion and contraction are generally not problematic for cast iron.
+However, rapid expansion and contraction can cause push nipple and gasket leaks or stress cracks.
+This occurs when hot water returns to a cold boiler or cold water returns to a hot boiler.
+In residential applications, the larger issue typically involves cold water entering a hot boiler.
+The two main flow problems are extremely cold water entering the boiler or cool water entering at a high flow rate.
+Rapid and constant movement may also cause wear on push nipples or gaskets.
+Ideally, section movement should be slow due to gradual temperature changes.
+Another reason for stress cracks or thermal stress is an oversized boiler, which causes quick iron movement as the water heats rapidly, cools during normal operation, and fires up quickly again.
+This happens multiple times in a thermostat run cycle and hundreds of times in a winter season, causing more wear on push nipples and gaskets and additional stress on the cast iron sections.

-If we remove one of the three items we will eliminate oxygen corrosion.
-We cannot take away the iron or the water.
-We must remove the oxygen.
-How do we do that?
-Proper near boiler piping and adequate air removal.
-This means placing the circulators on the hot supply side of the boiler pumping away from the expansion tank connection.
-Eliminate all the automatic air vents at the high points of the system, instead use manual vents.
-If your expansion tank does not have a rubber bladder, eliminate all automatic air vents.
-Every time this style tank is drained fresh water is added along with the make-up water is oxygen, minerals and chemicals are also added.
-None of which is good for the heating system.
-Avoid the addition of fresh water whenever possible by using strategic placement of service valves and repairing heating system leaks.
-The minerals will attach to the hottest iron surfaces which is around the flame area.
-The mineral build-up will create hot spots and cause cracks.
+To prevent oxygen corrosion, one of the three elements must be eliminated.
+Since removing iron or water is not feasible, oxygen must be removed.
+This can be achieved through proper near boiler piping and efficient air removal.
+Specifically, circulators should be placed on the hot supply side of the boiler, pumping away from the expansion tank connection.
+All automatic air vents at the system's high points should be replaced with manual vents.
+If your expansion tank does not have a rubber bladder, it is recommended to eliminate all automatic air vents.
+Each time this type of tank is drained, fresh water is added along with the make-up water.
+This introduces oxygen, minerals, and chemicals, which are not beneficial for the heating system.
+To minimize the addition of fresh water, strategic placement of service valves and timely repairs of heating system leaks are advised.
+The minerals tend to attach to the hottest iron surfaces, particularly around the flame area.
+Mineral build-up can create hot spots and lead to cracks.

-Flue gas condensation will result when the hot flue gasses pass through the flue pass with cold water in the cast iron sections.
-Condensate occurs when the flue gasses are cooled enough to meet dew point temperatures.
-This is like dew on the summer grass except this moisture contains hydrochloric, sulfuric, and carbonic acids.
-As the cast iron sections are wet, the acids eat at the iron and when the cast iron sections get warm enough the flue passes will dry.
-It is especially important that the flue passes are dry before the boiler shuts down.
-The temperature that the flue gasses stop condensing is dependent on different parameters.
-The industry standard is 140F outlet temperature or an average water temperature through the boiler of 130f.
-The same boiler protection as stated above will also help here.
-The boiler bypass will slow the flow through the boiler thus allowing higher iron temperatures to avoid flue gas condensation.
+Flue gas condensation occurs when hot flue gases pass through flue passages with cold water in the cast iron sections.
+Condensate forms when the flue gases cool sufficiently to reach dew point temperatures, similar to dew on summer grass, but this moisture contains hydrochloric, sulfuric, and carbonic acids.
+These acids corrode the iron, and as the cast iron sections warm up, the flue passes dry out.
+It is essential that the flue passes are dry before the boiler shuts down.
+The temperature at which flue gases stop condensing depends on various parameters.
+The industry standard is an outlet temperature of 140°F or an average water temperature through the boiler of 130°F. Employing boiler bypass can reduce the flow through the boiler, allowing higher iron temperatures to prevent flue gas condensation.

 Maybe this will help understand why cast-iron boilers fail due to stress and condensation.